ezrichards/ezrichards.github.io/content/posts/death-of-the-classroom.md

 **4. Teachers: stick up for yourselves and set boundaries**.
 Over the course of four years of an undergrad degree, I had just *one* teacher who walked in the first day, and said: "Put all of your devices away *now*.
 You don't need them.
 Pay attention and listen instead."
 And, to my and others' surprise - that worked.

+Don't be afraid to set those boundaries, even if it makes you appear a little more strict.

 **5. Tweak the flipped model.** The 'flipped classroom' model gained traction around COVID, but now, I know myself and even other students are beginning to strongly dislike this model.